NataliaNazarenko/ComfortableCarRental/README.md

 If a user visits a non-existent route, they should be redirected to the home page.

+## Additional Task

+Add filtering:

+- Dropdown with car brands from `makes.json` - display advertisements with cars of the corresponding brand.
+- Dropdown with hourly rental prices (in increments of $10) - display advertisements with cars whose rental price falls within the user-selected price range.
+- Group of inputs to determine the mileage range within which the user will search for advertisements.

+## Frontend

+1. Make a copy of this project.
+2. Don't forget in properties allow git-hub-actions.
+3. Clone the project to your computer
+4. Install all dependencies with: `npm i`
+5. Change project name and username in package.json in fields "name" and "homepage"
+6. in index.js write the correct basename="/car-rent" of your project with /
+   (slash)
+7. Pull your changes to GitHub
+8. For deploying, you can use gh-pages.
+9. To start your project, use the command: `npm start`

 ## Backend

 Create your own backend for development using the UI service [mockapi.io](https://mockapi.io/).
 Create a resource named `adverts`.
 Describe the advertisement object as outlined below.